 Drug Enforcement Administration

-DEA's El Paso Field Division (EPFD) is committed to providing the very best anti-drug training, not only for DEA personnel, but also for our State and Local law enforcement counterparts in New Mexico and West Texas.
+The U.S. Drug Enforcement Administration (DEA) El Paso Division (EPD) is committed to the best anti-drug training, not only for DEA personnel, but also for State and Local law enforcement counterparts in New Mexico and West Texas.

-Class offerings may include Telecommunications and Internet Exploitation, Financial Investigations and Tactical Enforcement Training.
+Every year the El Paso Division presents a variety of training courses, the most prominent being the DEA Basic Narcotics Investigator's Course.
+This two-week program is designed for police officers new to drug law enforcement.
+The attendees will be given current and relevant information in a variety of topics, including: Drug Identification; Surveillance Techniques; Interview and Interrogation; Raid Planning and Execution; Asset Forfeiture; Undercover Techniques; Informant Management; and Drug Law.
+The El Paso Division also offers other drug-related training programs throughout New Mexico and West Texas, and can develop custom programs to address the particular needs of the counter-drug investigators in your organization.
+Class offerings at our facilities in Quantico, Virginia include Telecommunications and Internet Exploitation, Financial Investigations and Tactical Enforcement Training.
 Clandestine Laboratory Training at our facilities in Quantico, Virginia focuses on combating the growing methamphetamine problem.
-DEA Drug Unit Commanders Academy (DUCA) is a highly specialized and prestigious school designed for senior level supervisors from State and Local agencies to improve knowledge and cooperation.
-EPFD also offers training opportunities through our affiliation with the High Intensity Drug Trafficking Area (HIDTA) program.
+The DEA Drug Unit Commanders Academy (DUCA) is a highly specialized and prestigious school designed for senior level supervisors from State and Local agencies to improve knowledge and cooperation.
+The El Paso Division also offers training opportunities through our affiliation with the High Intensity Drug Trafficking Area (HIDTA) program.

 To obtain the latest training calendar with registration instructions, contact the El Paso Division Training Coordinator at 915-832-6000.